orientechnologies/OrientDB.Net.Core/README.md

 ### IOrientConnection

 IOrientConnection provides the base interface for implementing an OrientDB connection.
-Currently this support query execution.
+Currently this only supports query execution.

 ```
 namespace OrientDB.Net.Core.Abstractions